HelikarLab/ode-app/README.md

   yarn
   ```

-- Next you have to setup an environment file (.env) with the appropriate variables, an example .env would look like this:
+- Next you have to setup an environment file (.env) with appropriate variables, an example .env would look like this:

   ```js
   SERVER_PORT = /* Specifiy a port here */